POST OFFICE VEHICLE CLUB

 Earth collections.
 It is a £6 million investment by BT, to promote the

-ensuring proper standards of care for the collection.
-The concept of a
+proper standards of care for the collection.
+The concept of a genuinely

-genuinely national, distributed collection supported by a website has been
+national, distributed collection supported by a website has been recognised

-recognised as an innovative model for the responsible management of a
+as an innovative model for the responsible management of a corporate heritage

-main vehicle collections are at the Amberley Museum & Archive, and the
+collections are at the Amberley Museum & Archive, and the Milton Keynes

 preservationists, often bringing their vehicles considerable distances to